MLI-lab/DeCoSearch/README.md

   - Default: `None`.

 - `--log-dir /path/to/logs`
+  - Directory where function executions are sandboxed.
+Stores input/output data, serialized function files, and error logs.
+By default, outputs are deleted after execution to prevent excessive memory usage, as each function execution generates its own stored output.
+  - Default: `sandbox/` (inside the directory where the script is run).

+- `--sandbox_base_path /path/to/sandbox_directory`
-  - Directory where logs will be stored.
+  - Directory where  will be stored.
   - Default: `logs/` (inside the directory where the script is run).

 #### **Resource Management**